PatrickG2907/oop-design-pattern-challenges/structural-patterns/README.md

-# OOP Patterns Challenges
+# 🏗️ Structural OOP Patterns Challenges

+Welcome to the **Structural OOP Patterns Challenges** repository! 🎉

-This repository contains a collection of **self-designed challenges** focused on **structural and behavioral Object-Oriented Programming (OOP) patterns**.
-Each challenge provides a practical scenario, tasks to implement, and an optional twist to extend the complexity.
-These challenges are ideal for learning, practicing, and mastering OOP patterns in real-world scenarios.
+This repository contains a set of self-designed programming challenges focused on **Structural Design Patterns** in Object-Oriented Programming (OOP).
+These exercises will help you understand and implement structural patterns in a structured and flexible way.

 ---